 Content written for each specific sales role in your company to ensure consistency in branding and sales messaging for your sellers’ LinkedIn® profile.
 It should include at a minimum these elements:

 These scripts are templatized for different scenarios, yet customizable by your sellers to ask for a referral, connect, or start a conversation with a prospect.

 Boolean Logic Search Strings

-A recommended set of Boolean logic search strings pre-defined so that your sellers can consistently search for your buyers.
+A recommended set of LinkedIn Boolean search strings pre-defined so that your sellers can consistently search for your buyers.

 Social selling playbooks and workbooks are essential to rolling out a strategy that scales across your entire sales organization.
 It provides your team valuable tools that can be implemented with your current team and with new hires to implement a sustained, consistent and repeatable social selling strategy.